+A Development plans, through relevant strategic, site specific and area-based policies should seek opportunities to identify and deliver further improvements to air quality and should not reduce air quality benefits that result from the Mayor's or boroughs' activities to improve air quality.

+B To tackle poor air quality, protect health and meet legal obligations the following criteria should be addressed:

-- 'A London's air quality should be significantly improved and exposure to poor air quality, especially for vulnerable people, should be reduced: - 1) Development proposals should not: - a) lead to further deterioration of existing poor air quality - b) create any new areas that exceed air quality limits, or delay the date at which compliance will be achieved in areas that are currently in exceedance of legal limits - c) reduce air quality benefits that result from the Mayor's or boroughs' activities to improve air quality - d) create unacceptable risk of high levels of exposure to poor air quality. - 2) Development proposals should use design solutions to prevent or minimise increased exposure to existing air pollution and make provision to address local problems of air quality.
-Particular care should be taken with developments that are in Air Quality Focus Areas or that are likely to be used by large numbers of people particularly vulnerable to poor air quality, such as children or older people. - 3) Masterplans and development briefs for large-scale development proposals subject to an Environmental Impact Assessment should propose methods of achieving an Air Quality Positive approach through the new development. - 4) Major development proposals must be at least air quality neutral and be submitted with an Air Quality Assessment. - 5) Development proposals must demonstrate how they plan to comply with the Non-Road Mobile Machinery Low Emission Zone and reduce emissions from the demolition and construction of buildings following best practice guidance115. - 6) Development proposals should ensure that where emissions need to be reduced, this is done on-site.
-Where it can be demonstrated that on-site provision is impractical or inappropriate, off-site measures to improve local air quality may be acceptable, provided that equivalent air quality benefits can be demonstrated.'
+- 1 Development proposals should not: - a) lead to further deterioration of existing poor air quality - b) create any new areas that exceed air quality limits, or delay the date at which compliance will be achieved in areas that are currently in exceedance of legal limits - c) create unacceptable risk of high levels of exposure to poor air quality. - 2 In order to meet the requirements in Part 1, as a minimum: - i) development proposals must be at least Air Quality Neutral - development proposals should use design solutions to prevent or minimise increased exposure to existing air pollution and make provision to address local problems of air quality in preference to post-design or retro-fitted mitigation measures - k) major development proposals must be submitted with an Air Quality Assessment.
+Air quality assessments should show how the development will meet the requirements of B1 - I) development proposals in Air Quality Focus Areas or that are likely to be used by large numbers of people particularly vulnerable to poor air quality, such as children or older people should demonstrate design measures have been used to minimise exposure.

+C Masterplans and development briefs for large-scale development proposals subject to an Environmental Impact Assessment should consider how local air quality can be improved across the area of the proposal as part of an air quality positive approach.
+To achieve this a statement should be submitted demonstrating:

+- e) how proposals have considered ways to maximise benefits to local air quality, and - f) what measures or design features will be put in place to reduce exposure to pollution, and how they will achieve this.

+D In order to reduce the impact on air quality during the construction and demolition phase development proposals must demonstrate how they plan to comply with the Non-Road Mobile Machinery Low Emission Zone and reduce emissions from the demolition and construction of buildings following best practice guidance.

+E Development proposals should ensure that where emissions need to be reduced to meet the requirements of Air Quality Neutral or to make the impact of development on local air quality acceptable, this is done on-site.
+Where it can be demonstrated that emissions cannot be further reduced by on-site measures, off-site measures to improve local air quality may be acceptable, provided that equivalent air quality benefits can be demonstrated within the area affected by the development.

 As discussed in section 6.7.1 the Mayor's Transport Strategy has positive provision to improve air quality within the Greater London Authority boundary.
-In particular, Policy 5 of the Strategy identifies that TfL will work with the boroughs to take action to reduce emissions from vehicles on London's streets, to improve air quality and support London reaching compliance with UK and EU legal limits as soon as possible.
+In particular, Policy 6 of the Strategy identifies that TfL will work with the boroughs to take action to reduce emissions from vehicles on London's streets, to improve air quality and support London reaching compliance with UK and EU legal limits as soon as possible.
 This will include measures such as retrofitting vehicles with equipment to reduce emissions, promoting electrification, road charging and the imposition of parking charges/ levies.
 These would be useful tools to improve air quality.